 29. Moss Landing State Beach and Salinas – A literary escape!

 “How can we live without our lives?
 How will we know it’s us without our past?” – Remember this beautiful and profound sentence?
 This is by John Steinbeck, a winner of the Nobel Prize in literature.
 Spend a few hours exploring the National Steinbeck Center and I am sure you would love it.
 Buy one of his books, the Grapes of Wrath being my favorite, from the museum and head towards Moss Landing State Beach.
 In Moss Landing State Beach, relax and feel the sun while reading the book you bought.
 This is definitely off-beat but the creative indulgence is oh so satisfying!
 I love this beach very much because it is easily accessible from the parking lot and is never very crowded.
-Later, you can also opt for whale watching.
+Later, you can also opt for whale watching, one of the must-do activities in Monterey.
 Drive to Monterey Old Fisherman’s Wharf, where the boats set sail into the harbor with breathtaking sea views.
 Book your tickets for Monterey Bay Whale Watching Tour.

 Tip: Enjoy delicious Fish & Chips at Phil’s Fish Market & Eatery. 📍 7600 Sandholdt Rd, Moss Landing, CA 95039